 McWhorter began his health care career as an assistant administrator with the Hospital Corporation of America, working for Phoebe Putney Memorial Hospital in Albany, Georgia.
 He also served as administrator of Sumter Regional Hospital in Americus, Georgia, and West Georgia Medical Center in LaGrange, Georgia.
 McWhorter remained with HCA through the 1980s, becoming president and chief operating officer until 1987, when he left to form his own company.

 In 1993, Samford University bestowed upon him the honorary degree, Doctor of Commerce.
-He currently serves on the Advisory Board of the McWhorter School of Pharmacy as well as the Board of Overseers at Samford University.
+He served on the Advisory Board of the McWhorter School of Pharmacy and the Samford University Board of Overseers.

 In December 1995, the University trustees voted to name the school the McWhorter School of Pharmacy in honor and recognition of McWhorter and his family.